None So Vile: Music and lyrics

 William York of AllMusic described None So Vile's sound as "almost entirely relentless," and Ultimate Guitar senior editor David Slavković said "It's really hard to find anything as raw and brutal as Cryptopsy".
 Kerrang! described the album's style as "technical without being bloated, blasphemous without being cheesy, [and] brutal without being predictable."
 Joe DiVita of Loudwire characterized the sound as "almost sounding as if two albums are being played on top of one another."

 Decibel characterized the album's sound as demonstrating "monstrous groove, maniacal tempos, savagely bangable riffs and scorched-throat vocals."
 Kevin Stewart-Panko of Decibel described Cryptopsy vocalist Lord Worm's vocals as "the most artful use of the death growl ever put on record," and his lyrics as "literate, profane, wryly funny, [and] Burroughs-esque".
 William York of AllMusic described Lord Worm's vocals as "a mix of psychotic low-end growls and tortured screams" and called them "suitably intense and scary."
 Worm's vocals are unintelligible, and he "blatantly" omits syllables from his pronunciation of words.

 Daniel Lake of Decibel said None So Vile is instrumentally "brimming with technical ability that nevertheless always feels a half-second away from fraying, fragmenting and falling apart."
 The album features downtuned guitars, complex time signatures, dissonant harmonies, "mid-paced chugging", and "blistering" guitar solos.
 William York of AllMusic described the album's sound as "tight, fast, and complex" and the riffs as "darkly catchy."
 Some of the tracks have drawn comparisons to thrash metal.
 The album makes use of samples.
 The album's sixth track "Phobophile" features a dreary piano intro that draws influence from classical music.

 Some of the album's lyrical themes include dismemberment and cannibalism.
 Sociologist Natalie Purcell stated the album's lyrics are "equally [as] chilling" as the lyrics written by Chris Barnes on Cannibal Corpse's third studio album, Tomb of the Mutilated.
 She said the lyrics "not only describe gruesome acts, but also offer speculation as to the feelings, drives and desires that would motivate a person to commit such acts."

+The long scream on the opening track "Crown of Horns" was notably performed on the album, and occasionally live, by drummer Flo Mounier, instead of lead vocalist Lord Worm.

 Artwork

-The cover art is from a classical painting by Italian Baroque painter Guido Reni titled Salome Bearing the Head of St. John the Baptist, reversed.
+The cover art is from a classical painting by Italian Baroque painter Elisabetta Sirani titled Herodias with the Head of John the Baptist, reversed.
 Travis Marmon of Vice noted that Cryptopsy used classical artwork for album artwork "before it became a cliché to do so."